jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 - Admin users have a feature to add a discount to an individual product, ranging from 5% to 50% off.
 - If discounted, the original product price has a line through with the updated price shown next to it.
 - Each product page has a review section, with users able to post reviews and their rating.
 Anonymous users are warned that they can not edit or delete reviews.
+- Each review shows filled star icons equal to their rating.
 - The rating in each review is used to calculate product rating in the backend.
 - Page watermarks are generated with javascript based on category/woodtype filtering.